How to Decrease Chronic Inflammation with Diet

 Alcohol

 Alcohol is naturally irritating to our insides, but shouldn’t cause lasting problems unless you overdo it.
-According to U.S. News, with a few too many drinks, bacteria can easily pass through the intestinal lining, leading to irritation and inflammation.
+According to research studies and U.S. News, with a few too many drinks, bacteria can easily pass through the intestinal lining, leading to irritation and inflammation.

 Omega-6 Fatty Acids